BEHAVIORAL PATTERN ANALYSIS

 Can session continuation ever be justified?

 Rarely.
 The argument is usually: "I know exactly what I did wrong in the morning and I have corrected it."
 This might be true.
-But the data across thousands of sessions shows that post-threshold sessions are systematically worse than pre-threshold sessions for the vast majority of traders.
-The rare case where continuation helps does not outweigh the common case where it makes things significantly worse.
-The expected value of stopping is positive.
+But your own report should decide whether continuation helps or hurts.
+If your post-threshold trades are systematically worse than pre-threshold trades, the expected value of stopping is positive.

 How do I know my personal "continuation threshold"?